 Around the world, policy makers and researchers are launching a range of initiatives designed to encourage, on the one hand, short-term liquid savings, and on the other, illiquid savings for retirement.
-These two types of initiative are generally undertaken in isolation, implying a tension between liquid versus illiquid savings.
+These two types of initiative are generally undertaken in isolation, often leading to a tension between liquid and illiquid savings.
 The implicit message is that long- versus short-term savings is a zero-sum game, where each type of savings is competing for a fixed share of individuals’ assets.

 About the project